N3pomuceno/intro_streamlit/README.md

 pip install -r requirements.txt
 ```

+The Password Manager and the Smart Trader apps I saw in Medium article that is referenced in the end of the readme.
+I'm not really into trading (at least for now), but I thought the idea was nice and has a nice appearance in streamlit.

-### After making the python file, we will execute with...
+### After creating the python file, we will execute with...

 ```bash
 streamlit run filename.py